- SCOM 2019 went GA on March 14th 2019.

 - On the any additional management servers being installed, this will show up by hanging on “Registering Management Server” and never completing.

 - This is caused by having TLS 1.0 disabled on the SCOM management server or SQL server.
 If TLS 1.2 is enforced or TLS 1.0 disabled, you must FIRST install the software prerequisites for TLS 1.2 for SCOM.

 2. When using an older version of SSRS 2017 for SCOM reporting, you are unable to browse directly to http://yourreportserver.yourdomain.com/Reports This returns a 500 error.
 This is an issue in SQL 2017 Reporting Services and is resolved using build 14.0.600.1274 or later at https://www.microsoft.com/en-us/download/details.aspx?id=55252

 3. When using SSRS 2017, you might see errors on a management server for event ID 31567 with description “Failed to deploy reporting component to the SQL Server Reporting Services server” and “extension is not allowed”.
 This is apparently because of a new security restriction in later builds of SSRS 2017.
 The workaround is to open SQL Management Studio, connect to your Reporting Services instance, open the Properties of the instance, Advanced, and add *.* to the list for “AllowedResourceExtensionsForUpload”

 4. When using a scoped user profile, you might see a “500 – Internal server error” when using a state view in the Web Console.
 You also will see the same bug that was in SCOM 2016 UR6 where state views may throw an error: Incorrect syntax near the keyword ‘CREATE’.
-This bug was fixed in SCOM 2016 UR7 and is scheduled to be resolved for SCOM 2019 in SCOM 2019 UR1.
+This bug was fixed in SCOM 2016 UR7 and is resolved in SCOM 2019 UR1.